mikepack/pipes/README.md

 There's more advanced ways of defining stages, more on that later.

-Stages are defined lexically.
+Stages are ordered lexically.
 That is, the order in which you define your stages in the config determines the order they will be run.

 The name of the stage is arbitrary.
 Above, we have `content_writers`, `publishers` and `notifiers`, though there's no significant meaning.
 The name of the stage can be later extracted and presented to the user or referenced as a symbol.